 For many years, the Kroc Institute has worked to make peacebuilding a strategic vocation that stretches across generations and throughout all levels of society.
 Bringing together a diversity of perspectives, backgrounds and disciplines into meaningful relationships is a critical part of this vision.
 With this in mind, we invite undergraduate and graduate students to illustrate how their project, perspective, or approach influences the development of sustainable peace with each other and the environment.
 Students can submit paper or poster presentations, workshops, roundtable or “hot topic” discussions, panel presentations, artwork or media displays or any other innovative presentation of research that explores how peacebuilders and participants form the mosaic necessary to create a better world.

-Interested students should submit an abstract or description of their project (no more than 500 words) and a short biography summarizing their academic interests and background (no more than 250 words).
+Interested students should submit a description of their project (no more than 500 words) and a short biography summarizing their academic interests and background (no more than 250 words).

-A printable PDF version of the call can be downloaded here: Call for Papers.
+A printable PDF version of the call for papers can be downloaded here: Call for Papers–2016.